-Pumpkin Pie, a must on the Thanksgiving menu this year, well really every year.
+Pumpkin Pie is a must on the Thanksgiving menu this year, well really every year.
 I have to admit that this time of year brings so much beauty, the Autumn leaves, the cooling breeze, and oh yeah, all things pumpkin!

-I had to learn how to make my desserts both pleasing to my mouth and my body, this recipe does it!
-My raw vegan pumpkin pie recipe is sweet and filling, unlike most raw vegan dessert this one doesn’t need to be served frozen!
+I had to learn how to make my desserts both pleasing to my mouth and my body, and this recipe does it!
+My raw vegan pumpkin pie recipe is sweet and filling, unlike most raw vegan desserts this one doesn’t need to be served frozen!
 BIG plus!